dadahcr2/reference/_pages/home.md

 **Tournament Results Spreadsheet**

 - Based on individual player times, this spreadsheet will build a leaderboard
-- Handles up to 15 "days" and 100 players (let me know if you need more and I can expand i
+- Handles up to 15 "days" and 100 players (let me know if you need more and I can expand it)
 - Enter your individual name and scores in a columns on the left.
 Feel free to clear/overwrite the examples.
-Make sure to consistently spell player names followed by a single "space" and then the time (or distance if applicable)
+Make sure to consistently spell player names followed by a single "space" and then the time (or distance)
 - Points per position are on the "Points" tab
 - Please note that this spreadsheet will only work in Google Sheets.
 Download link below:
 [TournamentResults.xlsx](https://raw.githubusercontent.com/dadahcr2/reference/master/TournamentResults.xlsx)